ericnabofa/first_back_end_project/README.md

 GET /api/topics: Get all topics
 GET /api/users: Get all users

+# API Documentation
 Refer to 'https://first-back-end-project.onrender.com/api' for more details on each endpoints

+nb If your data is appearing on one line, it can be hard to read.
+You may find it easier to read by installing a JSON Formatter extension to your browser.

+I recommend 'https://chromewebstore.google.com/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en' for Chrome.

 # Built with
 Node.js